-- 1. P, with use of the enumerated process and specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - The contract for the construction of the Facility constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A).
+1. P, with use of the enumerated process and specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C).

+2. The contract for the construction of the Facilities constitutes a "binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A).

-- 3. Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P shall be entitled to the § 29 credit for qualified fuel from the Facility that is sold to an unrelated person. - 4.
-The § 29 credit attributable to P may be allocated to the members of P, presently consisting of T and Y, in accordance with the members' interests in P when the credit arises.
-Each such member will take into account its allocated share of the § 29 credit in computing its tax liability and, for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of P's income that arises from the receipts from the sale of the § 29 qualified fuel. - 5.
-A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons. - 6.
-Because the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of the relocated Facility's total fair market value at the time of relocation or replacement.
+3. Production from the Facilities will be attributable solely to P within the meaning of § 29(a)(2)(B), and P will be entitled to the § 29 credit for qualified fuel from the Facilities that is sold to an unrelated person.

+4. The § 29 credit attributable to P may be allocated to the members of P, presently consisting of V, T, and X, in accordance with the members' interests in P when the credit arises.
+Each such member will take into account its allocated share of the § 29 credit in computing its tax liability and, for the allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 qualified fuel.

+5. A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons.

+6. Because each Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of a Facility to a different location after June 30, 1998, or replacement of part of a Facility after that date, will not result in a new placed in service date for that Facility for purposes of § 29 provided the fair market value of the original property is more than 20 percent of that Facility's total fair market value at the time of relocation or replacement.

+7. Because each Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of one or more of the independent production lines of a Facility to a new location after June 30, 1998 will not result in a new placed in service date for that Facility or an independent production line for purposes of § 29 provided all essential components of the independent production line are retained and the production capacity of the independent production line is not significantly increased at the new location.